ContrerasJJ/intro-to-machine-learning-project/README.md

 ## Results and Recommendations

-- Built a supervised learning model with solid predictive performance on the test set.
+- Developed a machine learning model capable of predicting customer churn with strong performance.
-- Identified key behavioral features that most strongly influence the predicted outcome.
+- **Final Model (Random Forest):**
+  - F1 Score: **0.619**
+  - ROC-AUC: **0.864**
+- Addressing class imbalance using upsampling and class weighting significantly improved model performance.
+- The model demonstrates strong ability to distinguish between customers who will leave and those who will stay.

+### Business Impact

-- Demonstrated how classification models can support decisions such as:
+This model can support business decisions such as:
-  - Prioritizing high-value or high-risk users
+- Identifying high risk customers before they churn
-  - Targeting users with tailored campaigns
+- Targeting retention campaigns more effectively
-  - Automating parts of the decision-making process

-**Recommendations:**
+- Reducing customer acquisition costs by focusing on retention

+### Recommendations

-- Use the trained model as a decision-support tool to rank or segment users.
+- Deploy the model as a decision support tool for customer retention teams
-- Collect additional features (e.g., more detailed behavioral or demographic data) to further improve model performance.
+- Incorporate additional behavioral features (e.g., transaction history) to improve predictions
-- Continue experimenting with advanced models (e.g., Gradient Boosting, tuned Random Forest) and hyperparameter optimization.
+- Continue optimizing models using hyperparameter tuning or advanced algorithms (e.g., Gradient Boosting)
 ---

 ## What I Have Learned From This Project